dorcoh/NNSynthesizer/README.md

 This repository provides a novel framework to repair unsafe neural networks w.r.t. safety specification.
 It builds upon methods from the field of formal verification.
 More concretely, it uses SMT solvers to search for the repaired network.

-Practically, this framework takes as input a Neural Network and a safety specification plus a set of free weights, it then searches for a new weights assignment (if exists) that will repair the neural network (i.e., generate a new, safe NN).
+Practically, this framework takes as input a neural network and a safety specification plus a set of free weights, it then searches for a new weights assignment (if exists) that will repair the neural network (i.e., generate a new, safe NN).

-The codebase is part of my **M.Sc. thesis**: `Automated Repair of Neural Networks`.
+The codebase is part of my **M.Sc. thesis** work: `Automated Repair of Neural Networks` - [Paper (preprint)](), [Slides](DorThesisPresentationSlides.pdf).

-Additional resources regarding the thesis work can be found on this [page](http://intractable.netlify.com/research).
+Additional resources regarding the thesis work can be found on my personal [web page](http://intractable.netlify.com/research).

 # Built With